 Any substances that can be hazardous to a person’s health or life are covered by COSHH.
 For instance, chemicals, products holding chemicals, fumes, dusts, vapours, mists, nanotechnology, gases and asphyxiating gases, and biological agents.
 These substances may cause harm when they come into contact with skin or eyes, when they are inhaled, swallowed or injected.
 Also, they can cause explosion and fire.

 COSHH does not cover lead, asbestos or radioactive substances because these have their own specific regulations.

 What are the COSHH symbols and their meanings?

 Any containers that hold a hazardous substance or hazardous element must display a COSHH symbol label.
 There are 9 COSHH symbols that alert people about the harm that a substance or a product can cause.
-The symbols warn people that they must take proper precautions to avoid any harm to themselves, others, or the environment.
-COSHH symbols are international, so people who handle or use hazardous substances can recognise and understand these symbols across the world.
+The symbols also warn people that they must take proper precautions to avoid any harm to themselves, others, or the environment.
+COSHH symbols are international.
+Therefore, people who handle or use hazardous substances can recognise and understand these symbols across the world.